-(c) Motion to Stay the Magistrate Judge's Detention or Release Order.
+(b)(c) Stays of Motion to Stay the Magistrate Judge Orders.
+Judge's Detention or Release Order.

-If a party files a motion to stay the magistrate judge's order, the magistrate judge who issued the release or detention order will decide the motion to stay.
+Pending review of objections, motions for If a party files a motion to stay of the magistrate judge orders initially must be addressed to judge's order, the magistrate judge.